What is Chargeback Representment?

 When It Comes to Representment, Are All Merchants the Same?

 Merchants have the right to fight their chargebacks, and chargeback representment is the process through which they can do so.
 Successful representment is based on the evidence the merchant is able to present.
 The right kind of compelling evidence can vary, depending on what type of merchant is involved in the chargeback case.

 For our purposes here, there are three types of merchants:

-Within these types, especially for the second, there is also the variation of onetime sales and recurring sales, as in a subscription that bills customers on a monthly basis.
+Within these types, especially the second, there is also the variation of one-time sales and recurring sales, as in a subscription that bills customers on a monthly basis.

 Each type of merchant has different forms of evidence to gather and present when fighting a chargeback, but some evidence is applicable in every situation.

 It's also a good idea to provide a copy of your sales terms and conditions, highlighting or excerpting the relevant parts.
-If your customers have to check a box indicating that they have read and understood them when they place their order, include a record of that too.
+If your customers have to check a box indicating that they have understand and agree to abide by them when they place their order, include a record of that too.
 Many cardholders rush to file chargebacks before they have attempted to work through their issue with the merchant, which they are required to do.

 Customers and banks can pursue the chargeback further, to the pre-arbitration stage.
 Your option at this point is to accept arbitration from the card network or provide new evidence.
 The best way to avoid pre-arbitration is to present the best, most compelling evidence you can in the chargeback representment phase.

 If you lose your chargeback representment, you can request arbitration yourself, but there's a catch.
 According to Visa's new rules, whoever loses the case pays the fees for arbitration, which can run as high as $500.
 Previously, the initiator of the chargeback was responsible for these fees, but no longer.
 We do not recommend collection agencies for recovering fees—some of them act abusively, and customers can complain to state and local authorities.
 Association with abusive collection agencies can hurt your business.